SAC hosts a number of annual art-based events.

 Last event: September 1, 2018 - Next event: Sept 2019, day TBA

 Whiffin Spit Park, Sooke

-Lynda Slater is the coordinator.
-Contact for more info: email@example.com
+Lynda Slater was the coordinator.

 Open to all.
 Bring a team family and ideas join the fun.
 Prizes for 1st, 2nd and 3rd and all the kids.